-Dave and I have certainly made a few impulse purchases over the years — some of them were more costly than others.
+Dave and I have certainly made our share of impulse purchases over the years — some of them were more costly than others.
 However, as much as possible, we try to resist these purchases by giving ourselves 24 hours to think before we shell out any cash.

-If we really want the item badly enough, we’ll get out the next day.
-BUT, if after thinking about it for a day, we decide it’s not worth the extra trip, then it probably would have been another impulse purchase that we regretted later.
+If we really want the item badly enough, we’ll purchase it the next day.
+BUT, if after thinking about it for a day, we decide it’s not worth our money, we realize it probably would have been another impulse purchase we’d regret later.

-Now, obviously, I don’t use this rule for basic purchases like groceries, gas, etc. It’s more for those items we don’t need and weren’t already planning to buy (more clothing, home decor item, a collectible, furniture, another book, something for a craft or hobby, new technology, etc.)
+It’s probably worth mentioning that I do not use this rule for basic purchases like groceries or gas.
+It’s more for those items we don’t need and weren’t already planning to buy (clothing, home decor item, a collectible, furniture, another book, something for a craft or hobby, new technology, etc.)

-Yes, waiting 24 hours might mean the item is already sold when I decide to go back the next day; but in those situations, I figured it’s just not meant to be.
+Yes, waiting 24 hours might mean the item is already sold when I decide to go back the next day; but in those situations, I figure it’s just not meant to be.

 It’s such a simple concept — and I know it has saved us hundreds of dollars on impulse purchases (especially now with the ease of online shopping!)